Thinking of a Career Change? Earn a Scholarship to Become a Teacher!

-NSF Noyce scholarship and stipend recipients will be expected to:
+NSF Noyce scholarship recipients will be expected to:

 - Enter into an agreement committing to teach full-time in a high-need school as a licensed teacher in mathematics or science for two years within four years of completing the program. *High-need schools are determined based on the percentage of free and reduced lunch students attending.

 - Commit to a six-week placement in the fall and a 16-week placement in the spring for field experience.